-By partially replacing petroleum with castor oil in the foam manufacturing process, Amerisleep created Bio-Pur®, a plant-based memory foam 5 times more breathable and 10 times more responsive than traditional memory foam.
+By partially replacing petroleum with castor oil in the foam manufacturing process, Amerisleep created Bio-Pur®, a plant-based memory foam that’s more breathable and more responsive than traditional memory foam.
 Bio-Pur® produces little to no off-gassing odor, and contours to the body to relieve pressure points.

 Affinity with HIVE® Technology

 The Affinity layer contains a support system known as HIVE® technology.
 Hundreds of hexagonal-shaped segments form a 5-zoned layer, with firmer support for the head, back, and legs, and softer support for the shoulders and hips.
 The Affinity layer keeps the spine in alignment, no matter the sleep position.

 Each mattress contains a base foam called Bio-Core®.
 Bio-Core® offers consistent support without the risk of premature sagging and deterioration and reinforces the top layers of each mattress.
 Bio-Core® is a durable foam, built to last for years.

 Amerisleep offers a 100-night sleep trial and a 20-year warranty with the purchase of any of their mattress models.
 During the 100-night trial period, if the customer doesn’t like the mattress, Amerisleep will work with them to have the mattress picked up and donated to a local charity.
 Please keep in mind that it takes about 30 days for most people to adjust to a new bed.